 The Evergreen Violet is a low, trailing plant that puts down roots along the extending stems just like strawberries do.
 Leaves are small, almost round, and deep, dull green.
 Bright yellow flowers rise up to 5 cm above the leaves.
 Stems creep across ground, rooting as they go, producing mats of thick, leathery, broadly heart-shaped leaves, and beautiful little yellow flowers that face outward, hanging on short stalks barely as tall as the leaves.

-The plant is a fairly common wildflower within the old growth forests of the Pacific Northwest, lining many of the Coastal trails.
+The plant is a fairly common wildflower within the old-growth forests of coastal BC, lining many of the Coastal trails.
 The mats of leaves persist throughout the winter, hence its name.